CLASSIFICATION NO. 850

 Skill to: Coordinate completion of projects within established budget and time guidelines; operate microcomputers, software and hardware; incorporate team participation in decision making; communicate effectively, both orally and in writing; review and understand blueprints; read and interpret maps, as-built drawings, and construction plans; compile data and prepare reports; maintain high attention to detail; prepare and maintain accurate records; establish and maintain effective working relationships with customers, contractors, vendors, County employees and the public.

-Incumbents are exposed to bacteria, viruses and toxins in wastewater.
-Incumbents typically work in a variety of settings and locations.
-Positions require strenuous physical labor, including frequent walking, bending, stooping, kneeling, climbing and the ability to push, lift, pull and carry objects.
-Some duties involve exposure to adverse weather conditions and hazardous locations, such as streets, live sewers, confined underground areas, and on elevated platforms.
+Some duties involve exposure to bacteria, viruses and toxins in wastewater, adverse weather conditions and hazardous locations, such as streets, live sewers, confined underground areas, and on elevated platforms.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.